diogof19/WSDL-2324/README.md

 ### Download and extract data for backup SAAM endpoint

+The Smithsonian American Art Museum's (SAAM) SPARQL endpoint is often unresponsive.
+When that happens, Art Attack uses a backup to access SAAM data.

+To set up the backup, do

 - Download data [here](http://sirismm.si.edu/siris/linkeddata/n3.tar)
 - Extract the ```.n3*``` files and ```n3-seeAlso``` directory from ```.tar``` to ```saam/n3``` (Don't delete the .empty that is there already)